 Step 6: Moisturizer

-Which ordinary products should not be used together?
+Which The Ordinary products should not be used together?

 The Ordinary cautions that some ingredients should not be used together.
 When using The Odinary products including peptides, do not apply direct acids containing glycolic or lactic acid, or L- Ascorbic/Ethylated Ascorbic Acid.